junior2005/chat-program/README.md

 ## Connecting to the host
-To start teh server the command is `python chat.py "hostname"` To start the client the command is `python client.py "hostname"`
+To start the server the command is `python chat.py "hostname"` To start the client the command is `python client.py "hostname"`

 After you have the host run **chat.py** and wait for host to connect